Nanolat/nldb/README.md

 Nanolat Open Source License v1.0 ( Simple but ambiguous )
 --------------------------------------------
 - If you are in USA, Canada, or Germany, it is *likely* that you get free LGPL v2.1.
-- In other countries, you are *likely* under GPL v3, but you can by LGPL v2.1 from Nanolat Co., Ltd.
+- In other countries, you are *likely* under GPL v3, but you can buy LGPL v2.1 from Nanolat Co., Ltd.
 - For free software, you *definitely* get free LGPL v2.1 whereever you are.

 Nanolat Open Source License v1.0 ( Detailed and explicit )